 “I really like working here and I like what I do.
 I act like this factory is my house.
 I have pride in it.
 When new guys come in I tell them, ‘This is my house.’
 I want them to understand why I work so hard to do things the best I can.”

 Fabian King of Bay City

 Fabian graduated from Caro High School in 2002 and moved to the Detroit area shortly thereafter.
 He worked a variety of jobs before landing at Michigan Sugar Company in 2012, working as a sugar end sweeper.
-He went on to work as a factory sweeper and industrial cleaner before taking his current position in 2016.”
+He went on to work in a variety of other positions throughout the factory.”

 “These aren’t my co-workers, these are my friends.
 When I first started, it was very welcoming.
 We take pride in what we do in Caro.
 We’re the oldest and the smallest.
 We always look at numbers during the campaign and take pride in Caro having the highest extraction rate.”

 David Fischer of Sebewaing

 David says he knew he’d work as an electrician since the day he graduated from North Huron High School in Port Austin.
 He was hired by Michigan Sugar to work in the company’s Sebewaing factory in 2011 and became a Warehouse Electrician Instrumentation Technician in Caro in 2016.
 He has been in his current position for a couple years now.
 He said he deeply values having consistent employment.
 Before coming to Michigan Sugar, his job often required him to work out of town for extended periods of time, during which a hotel room became his residence.
 “The stability here is really great,” he said.
 “I feel safe because we are steady throughout the entire year.”